kannanjayachandran/Full-Stack-Data-Science/02. Python Programming/Readme.md

 ## Python Syntax

-After installing Python, you can start coding by writing code in a text editor and saving it with a .py extension.
-The saved file can be executed using the Python interpreter.
+After installing Python, we can execute python source code using the Python interpreter (`python name.py` Or `python3 name.py`).
 Python emphasizes code readability and relies on indentation to define code blocks instead of using braces `{}` like many other programming languages.

 ```python
 print("Hello, World!")